skippyr/river-dreams/README.md

 + Install these dependencies:
 	+ `ZSH`.
 This is the shell this theme applies on.
 	+ `gcc` and standard C libraries.
 These are the compiler and libraries needed to compile the source codes.
 They will be probably already installed in your system.
-	+ `Noto Sans` and a font patched by `Nerd Fonts`.
+	+ [`Noto Sans`](https://fonts.google.com/noto/specimen/Noto+Sans) and a font patched by [`Nerd Fonts`](https://github.com/ryanoasis/nerd-fonts).
 Those fonts provides the pretty symbols that are shown in the prompt.
 If you do want to install them, you can prefer to use River Dreams's fallback text.
+Normally, Noto Sans comes preinstalled in most systems.

+	Most dependencies can be installed through package managers.
+If you are using Linux, refer to your distributions's package manager.
+If you are using MacOS, refer to [`HomeBrew`](https://brew.sh).
+Other dependencies can be installed from their specific websites.
+Hyperlinks are available in the topics above.
 + Download this repository to a directory in your machine.
 If you have `git` installed, you can use it in the following command:

 	```bash